gabdube/rust-test-game/readme.md

 ## Tooling

 Most assets needs to be preprocessed before being usable in this project.
-This is done using 3rd party sofware and the `loomz-tool`
+This is done using 3rd party sofware and `loomz-tool`

 Dependencies: